 Information compiled for all business lines is examined by the Bank's functions and processed in order to analyze, control and identify risks on a timely basis.
 The Bank's functions prepare regular reports on their operations and communicate the current risk status to the RCD.
 For effective risk management purposes, the Bank's functions cooperate with the RCD to monitor the current risk exposure on the Bank's customers, counterparties, certain transactions and portfolios.
-The respective information is reported to the collegial bodies: the Board of Management of the Bank and the Council of the Bank.
+The respective information is reported to the collegial bodies: the Board and the Council of the Bank.